severel/telerik-devops-2022/README.md

 * Use security hardened base image - CIS
 * Create PR templates
 * Rewrite all steps to be command lines instead of GitHub Actions
+* Repeat the same steps in GitLab CI, Azure DevOps or BitBucket

 ## Setup AWS account